Nov 20 2008

 The spread of Radical Islam poses an eminent threat to the civilized world.
 Anyone knows it.
 Even brainwashed cultural-relativist Leftists know, hard as they may try to airbrush the elephant in the room.

-Highlighting the need for formulating a strategic response package to this menace is not rocket science.
+Highlighting the need for formulating a strategic response to this menace is not rocket science.
 Yet it should take no towering genius either to categorically reject and denounce certain ideological proposals for being at least as abominable and dangerous to civilization as the militant islamism they purport to protect it from.
 The resurgence of neo-fascist activism across the Old Continent is alarming.
 Such regressive ill-conceived reaction to the rise of Radical Islam is yet another living testament to Europe’s ideological sterility.
 Disturbing shades of brown are agitating the zeitgeist of many European countries these days.
-Robert Spencer, James Jatras, Julia Gorin, Andrew Bostom, Pamela Geller, Fjordman, Baron Bodissey, and Dymphna are more than welcome to coalesce toward this violent brown where their ideological affinities truly lie, so long as everyone else at last knows where they stand.
+Robert Spencer, James Jatras, Julia Gorin, Andrew Bostom, Pamela Geller, Fjordman, Baron Bodissey, and Dymphna are more than welcome to coalesce toward this violent brown where their ideological affinities truly lie, so long as everyone knows where they stand.
 It would be nice though, in fact too nice to ask, that they at least not lie to themselves about the nature of the choice they have made.
-Far from being friends of peace, freedom, prosperity, and civilization they in fact belong to a hateful and subversive stripe of agitators which must be marginalized if both progress against radical islamists and future electoral success are to be achieved.
+Far from being friends of peace, freedom, prosperity, and civilization, they in fact belong to a hateful and subversive stripe of agitators. which must be marginalized if both progress against radical islamists and future electoral success are to be achieved.

 Jeffrey Sachs sucks: “Poverty Trap” debunked